 Get a spot at the soda fountain counter, feel like a kid again, or give your kid that old-school experience.

 What to get?
 You’ll find an ice cream menu here of scooped ice cream, sundaes, milkshakes, and malts.
 I’m partial to the ice cream floats.

 Fair Oaks Pharmacy | 1526 Mission St, South Pasadena (Google Map It)

 Check out the top things to do and see in the City of Roses.
 Go shopping in Old Town Pasadena, explore our Botanical gardens, visit a museum, and more.

 9. 21 Choices Frozen Yogurt

-You can have the yogurt, plain as-is or you can try one of their mix-ins.
-It’s one of the things I love about 21 Choices is that you can have them hand mix-in ingredients.
+You can have the yogurt, plain as-is, or try one of their mix-ins.
+One thing I love about 21 Choices is that you can have them hand mix in ingredients.
 Fresh fruit, cookies, chocolate, whatever you like.
 Create your own or choose a combination from their mix-in menu.

 Non-dairy flavors are available.

 Expect lines, especially at night.
 Best to go early in the day or very late at night.